meows/racket/docs/exponentiation.md

 (map power-2 (range 6)) ;; → '(1 2 4 8 16 32)
 ```

-> It's a bit silly to multiply by 1, but that's just a visual placeholder for
-> the problem we're about to see next.

 Now let's evaluate how to think about a similar sequence:

 `2, 4, 8, 16, 32, 64...`